mt-mods/led_marquee/README.md

 The panels only mount on a wall.

-The "master"/connected panel stores the last-displayed message and some other details in its metadata, so you may occasionally need to dig and re-place the panel if things go wonky (this won't happen during normal use, but it may happen if you're making lots of changes to the panels' layout, channel names, etc)
+The "master"/connected panel stores the last-displayed message and some other details in its metadata, so you may occasionally need to dig and re-place the panel if things go wonky (this won't happen during normal use, but it may happen if you're making lots of changes to the panels' layout, channel names, etc).